NigelSlack/Fundamentals-of-Data-Analysis/README.md

 **Files**
 The following files constitute the project :

 jupyter_notebook.ipynb -  The Jupyter Notebook containing the code and text commentary
-                        No run time arguments required, but 'help' can be accepted as an argument Syntax : python iris_dataset.py [help]
+                          Double click to run

-sampledata.pdf      -  A copy of the first few rows of the dataset, to display in this Readme file
+sampledata.jpg         -  A copy of the first few rows of the dataset, to display in this Readme file

 **References**